 The exacts sizes of the gap can be determined using a series of feeler gauges.
 The acceptable range is 0.075mm/0.003in to 0.015mm/0.006in.

 If no gap is visible when the bolt is released, then there are something wrongs with the bearing shells; they will effectively be loose as no bearing crush will be present.

-If the gap is greater than 0.20mm/0.008in it means that there is too much crush, which is unacceptable as the party line is likely to result in deformation.
+If the gap is greater than 0.20mm/0.008 it means that there is too much crush, which is unacceptable as the party line is likely to result in deformation.

-If each main cap differs between bearing shell combinations, take a shell from the main cap that has a larger crush height 0.15mm/0.006in plus and replace it with a shell from another main-to-bearing shell combination.
+If each main cap differs between bearing shell combinations, take a shell from the main cap that has a larger crush height of 0.15mm/0.006in plus and replace it with a shell from another main-to-bearing shell combination.

 If an insufficient bearing crush is present, the result is usually a spun bearing and, if this occurs, serious and costly engine damage will result.

 Misassembly of Bearing Crush:

 For example, if the bearing half without an oil hole is improperly placed in a position where the hole is required, that magazine will receive no lubrication.
 Another type of assemblies error may also be seen.

 If connecting rods or main bearing caps are installed in the wrong position or the bearing is not installed securely, the lubrication will be insufficient and cause failure.